KeepCalmWriteCode/easyMath/README.md

 ####●EasyMath.isSkewSymmetricMatrix(int[][] matrix) :thumbsup:

 ## How to Contribute
 Do you want to improve existing code?
-Fork this project and send pull request to file EasyMath.java Is your wish adding new methods?
-Fork this project and create your method under the language you want then send pull request.
+Fork this project and send pull request to file EasyMath.java<br>
+Is your wish adding new methods?
+Fork this project and create your method under the language you want then send pull request.<br>
-If you want to apply this library to different programming languages, please contact via e-mail.
+If you want to apply this library to different programming languages, please contact via e-mail.<br>
 ### Please feel free to contribute!

 ## Team Members: